 - 2.1 The Food (Scotland Act) 2015 established Food Standards Scotland (FSS) as the public food body for Scotland with a clear statutory responsibility to protect consumers from food safety risks, to improve dietary health, and to protect consumers other interests in relation to food.
-We are part of the Scottish administration, independent from Scottish Ministers and directly accountable to the Scottish Parliament. - 2.2 The scope of this strategy covers the full range of FSS regulatory functions: developing national food and feed policy; promoting Scottish interests in emerging EU law; regulatory implementation and decision making; operational delivery and enforcement; and assessing the performance of delivery bodies in Scotland. - 2.3 It also provides a framework within which we expect our delivery partners to carry out their regulatory functions on behalf of Scottish Ministers.
+We are part of the Scottish administration, independent from Scottish Ministers and directly accountable to the Scottish Parliament. - 2.2 The scope of this strategy covers the full range of FSS regulatory functions: developing national food and feed policy; promoting Scottish interests in discussions on technical UK, EU and international food safety and standards; regulatory implementation and decision making; operational delivery and enforcement; and assessing the performance of food and feed enforcement authorities in Scotland. - 2.3 It also provides a framework within which we expect food and feed enforcement authorities to carry out their regulatory functions on behalf of Scottish Ministers.